shawngraham/wretched-generator/README.md

 ## Example Game Included

-The `example-game/` directory contains a fully-configured version of "The Cave" - an archaeological mystery game.
+The `example-game/` directory contains a fully-configured version of "What Lies Beneath" - an archaeological mystery game.
 Study these files to understand the system:

 - **config.yaml** (5.3 KB) - Game mechanics and rules
 - **cards.yaml** (17 KB) - All 52 card prompts with narrative